LILINOpenGitHub/LILIN-LPR-Camera-SDK/README.md

 ## Overview
 This document, LILIN IP camera automatic number plate recognition (LPR) protocol SDK, specifies the integrations of using number plate database of LILIN IP camera.

+## PORT NUMBER
+There are two series of camera S series and 7 series (AI).
+For the port number: please use correct port number for HTTP communicatioin.

+S series: 80 port
+7 series (Aida): 8592 port

 ## GET LPR EVENT LIST <BR>
 ### Get all LPR log list <BR>